gradle/gradle/subprojects/docs/src/docs/release/notes.md

 At the [Gradle Summit 2014 Conference](http://www.gradlesummit.com/conference/santa_clara/2014/06/home)
 we ran a [Contributing To Gradle Workshop](http://www.gradlesummit.com/conference/santa_clara/2014/06/session?id=31169).
-During the session, [Rob Spieldenner](https://github.com/rspieldenner) has contributed a very nice feature that gives much better insight into the child processes started by Gradle.
+During the session, [Rob Spieldenner](https://github.com/rspieldenner) contributed a very nice feature that gives much better insight into the child processes started by Gradle.
-The example output of 'jps -m' command now also contains the function of the worker process:
+The example output of `jps -m` command now also contains the function of the worker process:

     28649 GradleWorkerMain 'Gradle Test Executor 17'
     28630 GradleWorkerMain 'Gradle Compiler Daemon 1'